 Sustainability and resource efficiency are important guidance criteria of the chemical industry in the choice of suitable raw materials.

 In order to widen the raw material base not only natural gas but, most importantly, also renewables are the obvious choice in organic chemistry.
 Already now, renewables are used where they bring technical and economic advantages.
-Intensive research and development work still needs to be done to open up new fields of application.
+However, intensive research and development work still needs to be done to open up new fields of application.

 Within sector coupling (use of renewable electricity in other sectors), also the use of CO2 as a carbon source is moving into focus.
 The hydrogen needed for this use of CO2 could be obtained through electrolysis with renewable electricity.

 CO2 and renewable raw materials are major components for a circular economy.
 The chemical industry can use them as carbon sources and thus contribute to closing the carbon loop.